jnozzi/cocoadev.com/markdown/NSTimerAndNSImageViewUpdating.md

 ----

 I've already tried force redraw, nothing new..
 There is one more thing that i've not undisclosed.
-I'm grabbing frames from camera, i mean system web camera, by General/QuickTime components like General/SGStartRecord.. and then having some frame data i'm trying to draw it in General/NSImageView..
-For now i suppose that it's the problem of some type of General/SequenseGrabber loop.. and i don't know were and what for to look at..
+I'm grabbing frames from camera, i mean system web camera, by QuickTime components like SGStartRecord.. and then having some frame data i'm trying to draw it in NSImageView..
+For now i suppose that it's the problem of some type of SequenseGrabber loop.. and i don't know were and what for to look at..

 int opencam (...)
 {
-  grabber = General/OpenDefaultComponent (General/SeqGrabComponentType, 0);
+  grabber = OpenDefaultComponent (SeqGrabComponentType, 0);

   ....
-  result = General/SGSetDataProc (grabber, General/NewSGDataUPP(dataproc), (long) capture)
+  result = SGSetDataProc (grabber, NewSGDataUPP(dataproc), (long) capture) ....
-  ....
-  result = General/SGStartRecord (grabber);
+  result = SGStartRecord (grabber);
   ....

   dr = new Dr();